 The Mind-Life initiative is funded by the Australian Government Department of Social Services through an Information, Linkages and Capacity Building Grant to reframe psychosocial disability, reduce stigma and improve community access for people who experience psychosocial disability”

 We pose the question: What is psychosocial disability?
 How does the term help us create an inclusive sociality?
 In fact, does it?
 Or does it further separate society?

 How can we make sense of this term?
 What does it mean to you?

-Mind Life project will work with design teams across the State to test try and explore what it means to live well and what could we do differently that makes sure everyone can be included.
+Mind Life project focus was to work with design teams across the State to create and test try and explore resources that help deliver on what it means to live well and what could we do differently that makes sure everyone can be included.